polterguy/magic/backend/files/misc/README.md

 # Your misc folder

-This folder contains module specific miscellaneous files, such as SQL scripts to create your Magic database, etc.
+This folder contains module miscellaneous files, such as SQL scripts to create your Magic database, etc.

 The default docker-compose.yml file does _not_ mount this folder as a volume, implying changes to files and